Code

 and ignore it in its own logic.
 CometBFT calls it when

-a process receives a precommit message with a (possibly empty) vote extension, for the current height.
 It is not called for precommit votes received after the height is concluded but while waiting to accumulate more precommit votes.

 The logic in VerifyVoteExtension